 Taxies: Taxis are often waiting at stations and airports, and if you are in a hurry, these could be a great choice.
 Often taxis are waiting for people and are available 24/7.
 Cabs may not be the cheapest, but the service may be available when rideshares are not.

 Rideshares: Uber and Lyft are the two leading rideshare companies.
 For a ride, you use an app to request a car, and someone will pick you up and take you where you want to go.
-For more information, check out this article to give tips on using this service.
+For more information, check out this article for tips on this service.

 Option 6: Renting A Car

 Rental companies are often at many major airports and train stations.
-Some companies, such as Enterprise, will pick you up with your rental car (some restrictions apply and are not available in all areas).
+Some companies, such as Enterprise, will pick you up with your rental car (some restrictions apply and are unavailable in all areas).

 There are advantages of having a car, such as going where you want, but downsides.